 - Once in a while, choose a batch of random items and make sure that their brand name is not on the VeRO list.
 Items could be on your store for months and sell well before they get marked as a violation.

-- While it’s very hard to tell – simply try to avoid listing branded items, the trend of private labelled brands causes a growing risk potential for VeRO violations.
+- While it’s very hard to tell – simply try to avoid listing branded items, the trend of private-labeled brands causes a growing risk potential for VeRO violations.

 Layered VeRO Protection – DSM Tool 3 Layers